cedricwalter/blockchain-consensus/README.md

 ## Blockchain Consensus?
 At the core of the Blockchain disruption are consensus algorithm:

-Consensus algorithms enable network participants to agree on the contents of a blockchain in a distributed and trust-less manner.
+> Consensus algorithms enable network participants to agree on the contents of a blockchain in a distributed and trust-less manner.

+> “Consensus decision-making is a group decision-making process in which group members develop, and agree to support a decision in the best interest of the whole.
+Consensus may be defined professionally as an acceptable resolution, one that can be supported, even if not the “favourite” of each individual.
+Consensus is defined by Merriam-Webster as, first, general agreement, and second, group solidarity of belief or sentiment.”
+Wikipedia

 And the consensus algorithm plays a crucial role in maintaining the safety and efficiency of blockchain.
 Using the right algorithm may bring a significant increase to the performance of blockchain application.